EngJasmine/Todo-App/README.md

 # Todo-App
-To-do Application is a simple application to create and manage your to-do lists
+To-do Application is designed to help you streamline your daily tasks and boost your efficiency.
+With a simple interface, you can easily create and manage your to-do lists